-One of the products Wilton sent me was their gel icing colors.
+One of the products Wilton sent me was their gel icing colors (affiliate link).
 I was already a fan of these and have used them for all my food coloring the past couple years.
 They have such a good color range and a little goes a long way!

 For the cake, I used Martha’s pound cake recipe and filled the cake pans about 3/4 of the way full.

 I used Wilton’s Bake Easy Spray (affiliate link) on the pan, which is like my new favorite thing.
 I’m always nervous when baking in cake/cupcake pans that everything will fall apart when I take them out of the pan.
 When I took the pan out of the oven, I let it sit on the rack for five minutes.
 And then flipped the pan over with a piece of parchment paper on the bottom and let cool for 10 minutes more.
 When I lifted the pan off, the cakes looked perfect.
 Hooray!